 If you drive mostly on cleared roads, experts say all your car may need is a good winter performance tire.
-These tires are designed to keep sports cars and performance sedans safe at high speeds in cold weather on wet or dry pavement -- and the best ones handle confidently on snow and ice, too.
-Note that the prices estimated reflect the smallest size readily available; performance cars and performance winter tires often use larger rims than nonperformance cars.
+These tires are specifically designed to keep sports cars and performance sedans safe at high speeds in cold weather on wet or dry pavement -- and the best ones handle confidently on snow and ice, too -- but are an appropriate choice for any type of car if you live in an area where winters are milder.
+Note that the prices estimated reflect the smallest size readily available; performance cars often use larger rims than nonperformance cars.

-The PA4 isn't the best tire for drivers who must contend regularly with severe winter weather -- the top-rated Michelin X-Ice Xi3 (Est. $105) is a better choice for extreme conditions, experts say -- but it's sharper than the Xi3 on cold, clear roads, wet or dry.
+The PA4 isn't the best tire for drivers who must contend regularly with severe winter weather -- the top-rated Michelin X-Ice Xi3 (Est. $95 and up) is a better choice for extreme conditions, experts say -- but the PA4 is sharper than the Xi3 on cold, clear roads, wet or dry.

 Most "all-season" tires get a bad rap for winter weather from both experts and owners, and deservedly so.
 However, a very small handful perform well enough in the ice and snow to sport a snowflake symbol on its sidewall, indicating that it's a true winter tire.
 Best among those might be the Nokian WR G3 (Est. $120 and up).